Kristin Lehr Anderson, M.D., FAAP, FACP, President

 Erika C. Farrell, J.D., Secretary

-Erika Farrell has experience working as a commercial litigator for a national law firm for six years.
+Erika Farrell has experience working as a commercial litigator for a national law firm for over seven years.
 In that role, Erika advised clients on a variety of litigation matters, including employment law issues and preventative corporate strategies.
-She also authored published articles and participated in speaking engagements regarding employment law issues and general litigation topics.
-Erika previously served on the board of the West Broadway Neighborhood Association in the role of secretary.
-This, along with other pro bono opportunities, enhanced Erika’s understanding of the nonprofit sector and legal requirements unique to nonprofits.
+She also authored several published articles and participated in speaking engagements regarding employment law issues and general litigation topics.
+Erika currently acts as the Managing Director for a charitable foundation and that of a local youth sports organization.
+Further, she serves on the Town of Barrington’s Cemetery Commission and has volunteered her time on several nonprofit Boards of Directors.
+This has enhanced Erika’s understanding of the nonprofit sector and legal requirements unique to nonprofits.
 Erika is also a member of the Brown Club of Rhode Island and interviews prospective Brown students in the greater Providence area.

 Elliott J. Anderson, MD, Treasurer